Universal groups of cellular automata: Acknowledgements

 \section{Acknowledgements}

 I have studied the linear part (in the CA sense) of $\PAut(A)$ for $|A| = 4$ with Pierre Guillon and Guillaume Theyssier, and the linear case of Lemma~\ref{lem:FreeProduct} is due to Theyssier.
 I thank Thibault Godin and Ilkka T\"orm\"a for several interesting discussions.
 Question~\ref{q:VaryingPermutationGroup} was suggested by Godin.
-Some mistakes were spotted in discussion with Ilkka T\"orm\"a.
+I thank Ilkka T\"orm\"a for spotting some typos.
 I thank Laurent Bartholdi for pointing out that the automorphism group of a boundedly branching tree cannot contain copies of every finite group.
-The fact that the group of all synchronous automata transductions is not finitely-generated was shown to the author by Ivan Mitrofanov, by studying orbits of eventually periodic points.
-I thank Vesa Halava for pointing out some subtleties of first-order theories when working with multiple models.
+The fact that the group of all synchronous automata transductions is not finitely generated was shown to the author by Ivan Mitrofanov, by studying orbits of eventually periodic points.
+I thank the anonymous referee for useful suggestions and corrections.